-Strawberry Park Improvements \$50 6,000 N Public Works had also requested \$56k to make important in Strawberry Park.
-Due to the limited resources, the projects have been pushed to another budget year.
-Improvements for this project would have included and constructing a sidewalk from Westwood Ln., plimprovements, drainage system improvements and a chain link path section in the park. nese designing ayground -------------------------------------- --------- -- -------------------------------
+Strawberry Park Improvements \$56,000 No Public Works had also requested \$56k to make improvements in Strawberry Park.
+Due to the limited resources, these projects have been pushed to another budget year.
+Improvements for this project would have included designing and constructing a sidewalk from Westwood Ln., playground improvements, drainage system improvements and removal of a chain link path section in the park. -- ---- ---